jverzani/SpecialPolynomials.jl/docs/src/examples.md

 !!! note
     The [ApproxFun](https://github.com/JuliaApproximation/ApproxFun.jl) package provides a framework to quickly and accuratately approximate functions using certain polynomial families.
-The choice of order and methods for most of Julia's built-in functions is conveniently provided.
+The choice of order and methods for most of Julia's built-in functions are conveniently provided.